BarbaraBoeters/barbaraboeters-project/REPORT.md

 One of the decisions I made, was choosing to only implement local notifications and local geofencing instead of keeping it running on the background.
 By limiting Geofencing and background notifications to only in-app in-viewcontroller implementation, the user doesn't get overloaded with notifications which could be so irritating that the user could potentially decide to deny notifications.
 At the other hand it is a function you actually should not miss with an app like this.
 A big part of the solution is missing if you don't get warned you when you need to water your plants because of your app being in the background.
 In an ideal world, I would spend more time figuring out how to get the notifications and geofencing working on the background.
 I believe Plantastic would actually be a fantastic app to use on a daily basis.

-Please find more details my [PROCESS](https://github.com/BarbaraBoeters/barbaraboeters-project/blob/master/PROCESS.md) book.
+Please find more details in my [PROCESS](https://github.com/BarbaraBoeters/barbaraboeters-project/blob/master/PROCESS.md) book.

 ### Future Goals
 If there is more time, some of the following functions will be implemented.